-Scope 2 - Indirect GHG Emissions
+Scope 2 - Energy Indirect GHG Emissions

-Electricity consumption accounted for the largest percentage of GHG emissions of the Group.
+Energy Indirect GHG emissions are resulted from the generation of purchased electricity.
 The Group has implemented measures to reduce energy consumption, said measures will be mentioned in the section headed "Energy Efficiency".

 Scope 3 - Other Indirect GHG Emissions